Employer of Record in Thailand

 Individual Income Tax Contributions

-PIT is levied on a progressive scale based on annual income.
-The tax rates for Thai residents in 2024 are:
+PIT is levied on a progressive scale based on net annual income.
+The tax rates for Thai residents (applicable through 2026) are:

 |---|---|